-Cardrona Rest Home & Hospital is certified to provide hospital (medial and geriatric), and rest home levels of care for up to 37 residents.
-There were 34 residents on the days of audit.
+Woodlands Of Palmerston North is certified to provide rest home and dementia levels of care for up to 42 residents.
+There were 23 residents on the days of audit.

-This surveillance audit was conducted against a subset of the Nga Paerewa Health and Disability Standard 2021 and contracts with Te Whatu Ora Health New Zealand - Waikato.
+This surveillance audit was conducted against a subset of the Nga Paerewa Health and Disability Standard 2021 and contracts with Te Whatu Ora Health New Zealand - Te Pae Hauora o Ruahine o Tararua MidCentral.
 The audit process included the review of policies and procedures, the review of resident and staff files, observations, and interviews with residents, family, management, staff, and a nurse practitioner.

-The service is managed by a general manager, who is supported by a clinical manager.
+The service is managed by a clinical leader and administration manager.
 There are quality systems and processes available.
-Feedback from residents and families was very positive about the care and the services provided.
+Feedback from residents and families/whānau was very positive about the care and the services provided.
 An induction and orientation programme are in place to provide new staff with appropriate knowledge and skills to deliver care.
 An ongoing in-service education programme is in place.

-The area for improvement identified at the previous audit in relation to cultural considerations for Māori residents has been addressed.
+The area for improvement identified at the previous audit in relation to human resource management has been satisfied.